Code-By-Script/CSharp-ConsoleMethods/README.md

 # 🌟 Welcome to the CSharp Console Methods Repository! 🌟

+### 📖 Need Help Setting Up the Project in Visual Studio?
+Check This Guide: [How to Use My Projects](https://github.com/anotherusername/AnotherRepository). 🔗

 ## 📚 Overview
 This repository contains a simple C# console application demonstrating basic console methods.
 You'll learn how to change console properties, handle user input, and display messages.
 Let's dive in! 🏊‍♂️